yst990102/COMP2511_project/assumptions.md

 ### 3. There will be 5 slugs spawned randomly on path tiles each turn.

+### 4. The Doggie will be spawned after 20 cycles

+### 5. Elan Muske will be spawned after 40 cycles if the playe also has reached 10000 XP

 #### 4. Two Gold of $100 will appear on the ground randomly every time the Character completes a cycle of the path.